dHellerstein/simInv/ver156/README.md

 # simInv

+This is version 1.56.
+As of April 2024, the latest version 1.80.
+We recommend using the latest version.

 simInv: simulate the performance of one or more investment portfolios

   simInv allows you to compare the performance of alternative investment portfolios.